slerman12/Builder/UnifiedML/src/ML/README.md

 Since the default task is ```task=classify```, the above script will learn to classify ```MyDataset```.

 If you define your own classify Dataset, include a ```.classes``` attribute listing the classes in your Dataset.
 Otherwise, UnifiedML will automatically count unique classes, which may be different across training and test sets.
+If not, don't worry about this.

 **Test datasets**